 Didn’t think that greasy spoons could be Grade-II listed as a historical building?
 Well this one is.
-Having been in the family since 1900, it’s safe to say they know what they’re doing.
+It's been in the family since 1900, and it’s safe to say that the people here know what they’re doing.
 With formica tables, a heavy regular population, and a good dose of banter, it’s clear to see why business is still booming.
 With the current owner holding court in the kitchen like she’s been doing since 1961, it’s like a bite in time served with a wink and a smile.

-While you will find tiled floor and yellow walls with pictures of landscapes and old coffee adverts, don’t expect to find music, good coffee, or easy smiles from the staff, but whatever - you’re there for the food.
-Cheap, easy, and stomach lining, it’s some of the cheapest stuff you’ll find in the area.
-Their bacon and mushrooms get a particular shout out.
+While you will find tiled floor and yellow walls with pictures of landscapes and old coffee adverts, don’t expect to find music, good coffee, or easy smiles from the staff, but whatever -- you’re there for the food.
+Cheap, easy, and stomach-lining, it’s some of the cheapest stuff you’ll find in the area.
+Its bacon and mushrooms get a particular shout out.

-Be greeted by a life size sign of a ‘50s waitress loaded with pastries and coffee when you drop by this tiny caff just at the corner of Clissold Park in Stokey.
-There’s very little glam here, with the playlist being the only thing that’s had a update in the last several decades, but their fry ups will cure just about anything that ails you.
-Expect lots of grease, not many smiles and tea that is strong enough to arm wrestle the best of them.
+Be greeted by a life-size sign of a ‘50s waitress loaded with pastries and coffee when you drop by this tiny caff just at the corner of Clissold Park in Stokey.
+There’s very little glam here, with the playlist being the only thing that’s had a update in the last several decades, but its fry-ups will cure just about anything that ails you.
+Expect lots of grease, not many smiles, and tea that is strong enough to arm wrestle the best of them.

-Pulling in an odd mixture of cabbies, students and the odd actor from up the road, this no nonsense cafe cheap, easy and instantly nostalgic.
-With almost everything under a fiver, it gets quite rammed at lunch time, yet somehow the staff always just put their heads down and get on with it, meaning you never wait too long and always end up with more food then you thought possible for that price.
+Pulling in an odd mixture of cabbies, students, and the odd actor from up the road, this no-nonsense cafe is cheap, easy, and instantly nostalgic.
+With almost everything under a fiver, it gets quite rammed at lunch time, yet somehow the staff always just put their heads down and get on with it, meaning you never wait too long and always end up with more food than you thought possible for that price.

-Not to be confused with the River Cafe in Hammersmith, with traditional caff feels more like a museum, with formica table tops, plywood paneling, blue & white tiling and plates of food big enough to have never heard of a diet.
-Eggs and Chips, grilled tomatoes and basic Italian fare are served with the simple attitude; if it ain't broke, don't fix it.
+Not to be confused with the River Cafe in Hammersmith, this traditional caff feels more like a museum, with formica tabletops, plywood paneling, blue & white tiling, and plates of food big enough to have never heard of a diet.
+Eggs & chips, grilled tomatoes, and basic Italian fare are served with the simple attitude: if it ain't broke, don't fix it.